marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

-For me using either `GenericRepository<T>` or raw `DbSet` is wrong most of the time (one exception that I can accept is when you write the most CRUDest application ever, then don't botter and use `DbSet` in your services).
+For me using either `GenericRepository<T>` or raw `DbSet` is wrong most of the time (one exception that I can accept is when you write the most CRUDest application ever, then don't bother and use `DbSet` in your services).
 And why?
 Due to the following reasons:

 - The only option to make sure that your LINQ queries will be properly translated